 Selection of courses should be done only after serious, careful, and thoughtful consultation among students, parents, teachers, and counselors.
 The Assistant Principal for Academic Affairs will discuss the process early in the second semester and forms for course selection for the next school year will be distributed at that time.
 Shortly after, the Assistant Principal for Academic Affairs will visit students in their English or Theology courses to collect completed forms.
-Course request verification forms will be distributed once all requests are processed.
-Students will then have a short window towards the end of the year to make a request change if needed.
+Course request verification will take place in May.
+Students will have a short window to make a request change if needed.
 More details about request changes will be available at that time.